Language Translation

 What You Should Know

-• Indiana DNR’s response plan focuses on monitoring the spread of CWD to inform hunters and enable Hoosiers to live with the presence of this disease in deer.
+• There are no management actions that have been shown to cure, prevent, or eradicate CWD once it’s established.
+Indiana DNR’s response plan focuses on monitoring the spread of CWD to inform hunters and enable Hoosiers to live with the presence of this disease in deer.

-• DNR will continue to make CWD testing available at participating Fish & Wildlife areas (FWAs), State Fish Hatcheries (SFHs), and National Wildlife Refuges during the deer hunting season.
-DNR will also monitor the spread of CWD through regular surveillance and response to reports of sick deer from the public.
+• DNR will continue to make CWD testing available at participating Fish & Wildlife areas, State Fish Hatcheries, and National Wildlife Refuges during deer hunting season.

 • Currently, no evidence suggests that CWD can infect humans.